Nick

 model "eco-towns" that Gordon Brown announced last summer.

-However, they're now looking to expand the list, and the additional
+* However, they're now looking to expand the

 options are mostly in our area (see 2.10).
 These would be unlikely